Zero Hedge

 Zero Hedge (or ZeroHedge) (Note: A search of the website shows that the website uses Zero Hedge, and ZeroHedge, and even zerohedge, and ZH, when referring to itself in articles.) is a far-right libertarian financial blog and news aggregator.
 Zero Hedge has a bearish market sentiment in its investment outlook and analysis, often deriving from a strict adherence to the Austrian School of economics and credit cycles.
 It has been described as a financial "permabear".

 Over time, Zero Hedge expanded into non-financial political content, (Note: Former Zero Hedge staff writer, Colin Lokey, on departing acrimoniously in April 2016, alleged to Bloomberg that Zero Hedge had become increasingly focused on non-financial material as a way to increase traffic on the site.) including conspiracy theories and fringe rhetoric, and has advanced radical right, alt-right, and pro-Russia positions.
 Zero Hedge's non-financial commentary has led to multiple site bans by global social media platforms, although a 2019 Facebook ban and a 2020 Twitter ban were later reversed.

-Zero Hedge's in-house content is authored by one "Tyler Durden", the pen name of site owner Daniel Ivandjiiski.
+Zero Hedge's in-house content is authored by its owner Daniel Ivandjiiski under the pen name "Tyler Durden".
 The motto of the site is posted in the masthead of every page: "On a long enough timeline the survival rate for everyone drops to zero".
 The quote is from the book and film Fight Club, which is in turn a paraphrase the quote "In the long run we are all dead" by John Maynard Keynes.